Dallinger/Dallinger/docs/source/wallace_the_scientist.rst

-In 1848, following numerous poor investments and failed business ventures, the 25 year old Alfred Russell Wallace set out aboard the *Mischief* for Brasil.
+In 1848, following numerous poor investments and failed business ventures, the 25 year old Alfred Russell Wallace set out aboard the *Mischief* for Brazil.
 His plan was to document the geography, flora, fauna and people of South America, collecting evidence for the transmutation of species as well as animal specimens which could be sold to collectors back in the United Kingdom.
 However, on the return journey